jamesteutschman/baseline-relative-non-diagnostic-mental-health-architecture/README.md

 needing support is not a defect
 The purpose of this system is to make earlier, quieter, lower-harm care possible.
 Its success is not measured by engagement, optimization, or growth, but by the number of crises that never occur.

+## License

+This work is released under Creative Commons Zero v1.0 Universal (CC0).
+It is placed in the public domain to ensure unrestricted access and prevent proprietary enclosure.